roman-milk/roman-milk.github.io/heaven-incest-TalkMan.md

  "How is the groom-to-be?"
 I asked as we got up.

  "A little nervous about the whole wedding thing, but he's really looking forward to leaving town on our honeymoon and exploring the big, outside world," she replied with a wink.
 We exited the mall and walked for about ten minutes before arriving at Jason's.
 It was actually his mother's house, as he still lived with her - his father had left town in search for a more high-profile career.
 Cindy led me to the back of the house and used the key, hidden under a nearby flower pot, to open the back door.
 Once inside, she took off her coat and threw it on the couch as she scouted the kitchen for signs of life.
-Report_Story #2